Building stronger communities

-The center received funding from the T.L.L Temple foundation.
+The center received funding from the T.L.L.
+Temple Foundation.
 The aim of the appreciative inquiry was to identify specific priorities to revitalize the community.
-Over 100 undergraduate and graduate students participated in the project which included conversation cafés, focus groups, key informant interviews, interpretative drawings and art by residents under the age of 18, and Photo Voice.
-Social work students are currently interning with the newly established non-profit agency - Impact Lufkin Community Driven.
+More than 100 undergraduate and graduate students participated in the project, which included conversation cafés, focus groups, key informant interviews, interpretative drawings and art by residents under the age of 18, and Photo Voice.
+Social work students are currently interning with the newly established nonprofit agency Impact Lufkin Community Driven.
 The agency is working with the Center for Rural Social Work Research and Development to build a neighborhood center, address transportation needs, initiate beautification projects and implement a youth empowerment program.

-Learn more about this project at Bit.ly/impactlufkin and the Impact Lufkin Facebook page
+Learn more about this project here or the Impact Lufkin Facebook page.

 - Nacogdoches County Community Collaborative

-The Nacogdoches County community collaborative project is sponsored by the Hogg Foundation for Mental Health.
+The Nacogdoches County Community Collaborative project is sponsored by the Hogg Foundation for Mental Health.
 The project focuses on building a collaboration between residents, agencies, leaders, mental health service consumers and county residents.
-Faculty and students in the School of Social Work and the Department of Modern Languages participate in this inter-professional project.
+Faculty members and students in the School of Social Work and the Department of Languages, Cultures and Communication participate in this interprofessional project.
 Five graduate students presented a poster on the project at the SFA Graduate Research 2019 Conference.

 - San Augustine Community Needs Assessment

 The Center for Rural Social Work Research and Development conducted a comprehensive needs assessment in San Augustine County.
-Faculty and students worked with the center’s project team to collect information.
-More than 52 students and faculty participated in the study.
+Faculty members and students worked with the center’s project team to collect information.
+More than 52 students and faculty members participated in the study.
 The main outcome of the research is the establishment of a one-stop service center for children.
-The service center houses Texas A&M AgriLife Extension, CASA, the Rainbow Room and Texas Family and Protective Services.
+The service center houses Texas A&M AgriLife Extension, Court Appointed Special Advocates For Children, the Rainbow Room, and Texas Family and Protective Services.

-The center hosted a symposium on HIV/AIDS in March 2014.
-The aim of the symposium was to connect rural agencies providing services to patients who are HIV positive.
-The symposium brought over 60 partners to the SFA campus to discuss strategies to build sustainable partnerships.
+The center hosted a symposium on HIV/AIDS that aimed to connect rural agencies providing services to patients who are HIV positive.
+The symposium brought more than 60 partners to the SFA campus to discuss strategies to build sustainable partnerships.